adam7234/charmcitybuildclub/about.md

 At the same time, a lot of people want more than passive socializing.
 They want to feel useful.
 They want to learn practical skills.
 They want to contribute in a way that feels real.

-Charm City Build Club brings those two things together: service through real work, learning through doing, and community through shared effort.
+Charm City Works brings those two things together: service through real work, learning through doing, and community through shared effort.

 We also think the timing matters.
 As more desk-based and digital work is reshaped by technology, hands-on skills and local problem-solving become more valuable — not less.
 There's something worth building here, in every sense.